DanielDeveloperBR/Projeto-Integrador/README.md

 This project was developed with the following technologies:

-- HTML, CSS and Bootstrap
+- HTML, CSS, PHP and Bootstrap.
 <!-- - [Expo][expo] -->

 # Features